With New Hires, Aurora Continues Building Dedicated In-House Sales Staff To Meet Growing Market Demand For Printable Textiles

-YORKVILLE, Illinois — August 24, 2017 — In response to the growing demand for custom-coated printable textiles engineered to work optimally on today’s latest digital print equipment, Aurora Specialty Textiles Group, Inc. (Aurora) today announced the addition of two new full time employees to the company’s Printable Textiles sales organization.
+YORKVILLE, Ill. — August 24, 2017 — In response to the growing demand for custom-coated printable textiles engineered to work optimally on today’s latest digital print equipment, Aurora Specialty Textiles Group Inc. (Aurora) today announced the addition of two new full time employees to the company’s Printable Textiles sales organization.

 The newly created jobs represent the building of a dedicated in-house sales force to meet the growing global demand for printable textiles.